AviatrixSystems/Docs/HowTos/gateway.rst

 -  Gateway instance (VM) is not in running state.
 -  Critical services are down on the gateway.

-**KEEPALIVE-FAIL**: Controller did not receive expected number of keepalive messages from the gateway during a health check.
+**CHECK**: Controller did not receive expected number of keepalive messages from the gateway during a health check.
+This is usually caused by the controller security group port 443 not being open to the gateway's EIP.

 **UPGRADE-FAIL**: Gateway could not be upgraded due to some failure encountered during upgrade process.
 To upgrade the gateway again, go to the section "FORCE UPGRADE" which can be found here.